greaselovely/HourGlass/README.md

 `pip install -r requirements.txt`

-Run main.py.
+Run.
 You can also update your path, but by default it saves it in a subfolder called VLA under your home directory.